 Unlike tier 1, tier 2 data centers come equipped with an additional redundant power and cooling subsystem that offers enhanced protection against physical events.

 Usually, they equip generators, energy storage devices, pumps, and fuel tanks to minimize disruption impact and improve maintenance.
-As a result, it provides an uptime of 99.741% with a yearly downtime of 22 hours.
+As a result, they provide an uptime of 99.741% and a yearly downtime of 22 hours.

 Tier 3

-The tier 3 data center can be designated as concurrently maintainable and doesn’t require shutdown whenever any equipment needs to be maintained or requires replacement.
-Concurrent maintainability is facilitated by the addition of redundant components and disruption that also acts as a major differentiator from others.
+The tier 3 data center can be designated as concurrently maintainable and doesn’t require shutdown whenever equipment needs to be maintained or replaced.
+Concurrent maintainability is facilitated by the addition of redundant components and disruption, which is also a major differentiator from others.

-Since it is mostly equipped, it is able to provide protection against a varied type of physical events.
-Importantly, it offers 99.982% uptime, partial fault tolerance with 72 hours of power outage protection, and 1.6 hours of yearly downtime, which is why it is widely preferred by large-scale organizations.
+Since it is mainly equipped, it can protect various types of physical events.
+Importantly, it offers 99.982% uptime, partial fault tolerance with 72 hours of power outage protection, and 1.6 hours of yearly downtime, which is why large-scale organizations widely prefer it.

 Tier 4